 Parameter Selection/settings Description

-Signal source Analog signal whose value is used as the text number for selecting the to text number) Analog signal whose value is used as the text number for selecting the to text number) •
+Signal source (text number) Analog signal whose value is used as the text number for selecting the text from the text list.
+The text is displayed in the process screen.

 If there is no text at the selected point in the text list (or if the value is outside the value range), no text is shown (existing text is deleted).

 No selection No variable selected.

-Select variable.
+Select variable. variable.
 Analog selector